john7rho/surfa-club/README.md

-surfatravel.com
+#Welcome to the surfatravel.com repo

-Couchsurfing
+## A couch surfing platform that builds communities and provides housing solutions for hackathons, conferences, and other university related events.

-A couch surfing platform that builds communities and provides housing solutions for hackathons, conferences, and other university related events.
+### Built with React.js and AWS services

-Built with React.js and AWS services
+#### Side project some friends from Plano, TX built to help students find and meet hosts at other colleges, inspired by our own summer couchsurfing experiences